 My name is Wonhee Cho (조원희/趙元熙 Ph.
 D. History, Yale 2014), and I am a historian of the Mongol empire (13th to 14th century).
-Since fall 2020, I have been working as an assistant professor at the Graduate School of Korean Studies (Global Korean Studies major), at the Academy of Korean Studies (韓國學中央研究院 藏書閣 研究員).
+Since fall 2020, I have been working as an assistant professor at the Graduate School of Korean Studies (Global Korean Studies major), at the Academy of Korean Studies (韓國學中央研究院 韓國學大學院)

 As a historian of the Mongol empire, I am particularly interested in religion, comparative empire studies, and digital humanities.
 My current book project, Empire and Religion: Politics of Difference and Negotiation in the Mongol Empire (1206-1368), examines the different religions of the Mongol empire in China – Buddhism, Daoism, Christianity, and Islam (among others) – and how they interacted with the imperial government.

 In 2014, I completed my six-year long Ph.
 D. Studies at Yale University.
-I often forget mentioning that during the six-year period at Yale I spent a whole year at Beijing University as a visiting research student.
+I often forget to mention that during the six-year period at Yale I spent a whole year at Beijing University as a visiting research student.
 Before coming back to Korea, I was a member of the Mongol empire project 2014 to 2017 at the Hebrew University of Jerusalem where I translated and tagged data of more than 65 individuals from the Yuanshi biographies.
 This translation work consists of 141,610 English words and 9,633 Chinese characters.
-I also spent half a year as a post-doc at NYU Shanghai were I was able to conduct my own research and also organize a panel for the Center for Global Asia Annual Conference: Ports and Port Cities in Indian Ocean Connections.
+I also spent half a year as a post-doc at NYU Shanghai where I was able to conduct my own research and also organize a panel for the Center for Global Asia Annual Conference: Ports and Port Cities in Indian Ocean Connections.
 Prior to joining my current position, I worked at the Jangseogak Archives of the AKS as a project manager / researcher for 3 years.